 Contact Information by County

-The Banded Killifish has been collected from several natural lakes in Okoboji region of the Little Sioux River drainage (Dickinson County) and has been documented from the Missouri River.
+The Banded Killifish has been collected from several natural lakes in the Okoboji region of the Little Sioux River drainage (Dickinson County) and has been documented from the Missouri River.
 The Banded Killifish is not common anywhere in its range in Iowa.
-Its preferred habitat seems to be natural lakes that contain extensive amounts of aquatic vegetation.
+Its preferred habitat is natural lakes that have extensive amounts of aquatic vegetation.

 Aquatic and terrestrial insects, planktonic crustacea, plant seeds, and fine algae material.

 State Records are not documented for non-game species.

 The Banded Killifish usually school in groups of few to many, cruising just below the surface of weedy lakes.
 The preferred habitat of the Banded Killifish is shallow waters of glacial lakes and ponds that have extensive amounts of aquatic vegetation.
 Over much of its range, the Banded Killifish also lives in quiet backwaters at the mouth of streams and vegetated pools or sections of slow current in medium- to large-sized streams.
 It is well known to avoid the swift cold water of trout streams.